sora-xor/sora-docs/src/advanced-trading.md

 #### What Insufficient _liquidity_ means

-You can get the error saying "**Not enough liquidity**".
-It's important to understand what this means.
+It is possible to get an error saying "**Not enough liquidity**" and understanding what this means is important.

 <center><img src="/.gitbook/assets/advanced-trade-insufficient-liquidity-tbc.png" width="400"></center>